niteshvijay1995/NVPictureInPicture/README.md

 ## Usage

-1. Subclass NVPictureInPictureViewController to create custom view controller.
+1. Subclass NVPictureInPictureViewController to create custom view controller supporting Picture in Picture.
-2. Create an instance of `NVPictureInPicture` and use `presentNVPictureInPictureViewController` to present view controller in full-screen mode.
+2. Use presentOnWindow: to present view on window.

 ## Author